Rom Update TLDR

 1. This is important.
 If you sync inplace with a newer romset, some ROMs would be moved to ROMVault\ToSort.
 This does NOT necessarily conclude that they are not the right ROM, sometimes fix ROMs can solve interity issue. ↩︎

-2. This is usually not an issue if you don’t care about 100% collection or hardly update your romsets (read: once every year).
+2. This is usually not an issue if you don’t care about 100% collection or hardly update your romsets (read: less than once per year).
 This bothers me because I’m using the lastest DAT files.
-If you download accompanied DAT file with the same romset, it’s almost guaranteed to be complete. ↩︎
+If you download a romset with accompanied DAT file, it’s almost guaranteed to be complete. ↩︎

 Vinfall's Geekademy